TISUnion/PrimeBackup/docs/feature/database_operation.md

 - Cannot delete the root directory of the backup
 - Deleting directories requires the `--recursive` parameter
-- Default requires user confirmation to prevent accidental operation
+- By default, requires user confirmation to prevent accidental operation